Wake-on-LAN

 Your computer's asleep.
 Wake it from your phone.

-Remio includes native Wake-on-LAN.
-Your Mac or PC can sleep all night and still be one tap away — when you open Remio on your phone or iPad, the client sends a magic packet, the host wakes, and the stream starts.
-No separate Wake-on-LAN app, no router setup, no port forwarding.
-The MAC address is stored at pairing time and reused on every reconnect.
+Remio has native Wake-on-LAN built in.
+Your Mac or PC can sleep all night and still be one tap away — open Remio on your phone, the client sends a magic packet, the host wakes, and the stream starts.
+No separate app, no router setup, no port forwarding.

-Every other remote desktop app expects you to install a separate WoL utility, look up your host's MAC address by hand, type it into a third-party widget, and remember to fire it before you launch the remote desktop client.
-That workflow is fragile, and it leaks the password to your home network into a tool that has no business knowing it.
-Remio captures the MAC during pairing once, sends the magic packet automatically the moment you reconnect, and ships every wake-up over the same encrypted channel as the session itself.
+Other remote desktop apps expect you to install a separate WoL utility, look up your host's MAC address by hand, and remember to fire it before you connect.
+Remio captures the MAC once at pairing, then sends the packet automatically the moment you reconnect — over the same encrypted channel as the session itself.

 01